youngsoul/flask-rest-starter/README.md

 Open the ```rest_test.http``` file

-this is a test script to exercise the endpoints
+this is a test script to exercise the endpoints.
+When running a test case, you will be prompted for the environment.

 ## Zappa